selforganising/selforganising/_posts/2014-01-19-everything-as-a-stream.md

                 string += ' '
         return string.split()

 The first solution certainly has fewer lines, but arguably it is harder to read and harder to visualise.
 In the second solution, the variable `recording` is intended to convey the idea of a recording head that is examining the input stream.
-When the recording head encounters a `<` it stops _recording_ the input stream and when it encounters a `>`, it resumes again.
+When the recording head encounters a `<`, it stops _recording_ the input stream and when it encounters a `>`, it resumes again.
+The penultimate line replaces the removed tag with a single space to prevent words that were previously separated by tags running together.

 Finally, here is an unpythonic recursive solution: